Automattic/vip-go-mu-plugins/README-PUBLIC.md

-# VIP Go mu-plugins
+# VIP mu-plugins

-This is the mu-plugins folder for VIP Go, assembled without submodules for convenience.
+This is the MU-plugins folder for WordPress VIP, assembled without submodules for convenience.
+This is not the exact repo that gets deployed to production.

 Please see our documentation on setting up your [local development environment](https://docs.wpvip.com/how-tos/set-up-a-vip-go-local-development-site/).